Home / People / Jay Randhawa

 Relevant experience

-• A dispute concerning simultaneous upstream/downstream US$1.1b fee claims for a Japanese contractor in relation to the design and construction of a power plant in the Kingdom of Saudi Arabia.
+• A Japanese contractor on multiple ICC and UNCITRAL arbitration proceedings in relation to a dispute valued at more than US$1.1bn arising in connection with the design and construction of a US$7bn refinery and processing facility in the Kingdom of Saudi Arabia.

-• Multiple ICC and DIAC arbitration proceedings for a joint-venture of European contractors concerning multiple subcontractor disputes, a joint venture dispute and a dispute with the Employer on a $3bn infrastructure project in the United Arab Emirates.
+• A joint-venture of European contractors on multiple ICC and DIAC arbitration proceedings arising from multiple subcontractor disputes, a joint venture dispute and a dispute with the state-owned Employer on a $3bn infrastructure project in the United Arab Emirates.

-• A US$50m ICC arbitration for a North American engineering consultancy in relation the design of a major infrastructure project in the Kingdom of Saudi Arabia.
+• A North American engineering consultancy in relation to an ICC arbitration in connection with the design of a US$10bn infrastructure project in the Kingdom of Saudi Arabia.

-• Multiple ICC and DIAC arbitration proceedings for an oil major in relation the construction of onshore processing facilities and a pipeline in Iraq.
+• An oil major in relation to multiple ICC and DIAC arbitration proceedings in relation the construction of onshore processing facilities and a pipeline for a multi-billion dollar oil & gas project in Iraq.

-• A AUD$150m ICC arbitration for a European offshore contractor in relation to the construction of offshore facilities for a major LNG project in Australia.
+• A European offshore contractor in a AUD$150m ICC arbitration in connection with the construction of offshore facilities for a AU$15bn LNG project in Australia.

 Publications